CMecrow/CM-Project-2/docs/testing.md

 - The original plan had been to have a line displayed underneath the site tital right across the page, but this again looked a bit cold and not very attractive so I found a solution to implement a gradient across the line which made the overall appearance more pleasing.

 ## Theme choice
 - When creating the buttons for the user to choose the theme of the game, it became clear that it wouldn't be imediatley clear to the user that they could make any changes.
 To help remedy this I added a pointer style to the cursor when the buttons were mouseovered, applying the convention that a pointer cursor indicates that something will happen should that image be pressed.
+I also added mouseover effects to the buttons, to make them more visually appealing and to further demonstrate that they were interactable for the user.

 ## Game area
 - I had difficulty in getting the game-area div to fill a large percentage of the screen, and it was instead stuck on around 350 px.
 I realised that the body was actually also at this height so inserted a 'vh' measurement to the div, so it could take its measurement in relation to an existing measurement, ie the height of the viewport.
 This fixed the problem.